0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Differential Equations/Module 2/Differential Equations - Module 2.1.md

 A system of equations is called **inconsistent** if it has no solutions.
 It is called *consistent* otherwise.
 ## Solving Systems of Equations from A Graph

-Possible different outcomes if a system is *homogeneous*:
+Possible different outcomes of a linear system:
 1. **One Solution:** When a system of equations intersects at an ordered pair, the system has only one solution
 2. **No Solutions**: When the lines that make up a system are parallel, there are no solutions because the two lines share no points in common
 3. **Infinite Solutions**: Sometimes the two equations will graph as the same line, in which case we have an infinite number of solutions.